florent-bossart/social_media_tracker/STREAMLIT_DEPLOYMENT.md

 ### Common Issues:

-1. **Database Connection Failed**
+1. **"No database configuration found" Error**
+   - Use the debug tool: Change main file to `debug_secrets.py`
-   - Check secrets configuration
+   - Check that secrets are in exact TOML format with `[database]` section
+   - Verify credentials are correct (host should start with `db.` and end with `.supabase.co`)
+   - Wait 1 minute after saving secrets for changes to propagate

+2. **Database Connection Failed**
-   - Verify Supabase credentials
+   - Verify Supabase credentials in your Supabase dashboard
+   - Check that your Supabase project is active
-   - Ensure database was imported correctly
+   - Ensure database was imported/migrated correctly

-2. **Module Import Errors**
+3. **Module Import Errors**
    - Check requirements.txt has all dependencies
-   - Verify Python version compatibility
+   - Verify Python version is 3.9 or 3.10

-3. **Dashboard Not Loading**
+4. **Dashboard Not Loading**
-   - Check Streamlit Cloud logs
+   - Check Streamlit Cloud logs for detailed error messages
    - Verify streamlit_app.py path is correct

+### Debug Steps:

+1. **Test secrets configuration**:
+   - Change main file to `debug_secrets.py`
+   - Deploy and check what it shows
+   - Fix any configuration issues
+   - Change back to `streamlit_app.py`

+2. **Check database content**:
+   - Log into your Supabase dashboard
+   - Go to Table Editor
+   - Verify that analytics tables exist with data

 ### Testing Locally: